 - This kind of shot was used numerous times in the later parts of the "Future Trunks Saga" of Dragon Ball Super, most notably when Gokū and Vegeta faced off against Gokū Black and Future Zamasu and with Future Trunks and Future Mai when they sealed Future Zamasu away with the Mafūba technique.

-- In a similar vein, in Silver Age Spider-Man comics when Peter Parker's Spidey Sense is triggered while he's in civvies we often see his face half normal and half in his costume's mask.
+- In the Silver Age Spider-Man comics, when Peter Parker's Spidey Sense is triggered while he's in civvies, we often see his face half normal and half in his costume's mask.

 - The Batwoman story arc "Elegy" has several of these for Batwoman and her opponent Alice, which do double duty as foreshadowing that Alice is Kate's long-lost twin sister.

 - The Lone Wolf graphic novel The Skull of Agarash uses a juxtaposed halves shot in the same panel to show Grandmaster Lone Wolf and Guildmaster Banedon both leaning over a Crystal Ball while they're communicating with each other at a distance.

 - The comic continuation of Gargoyles has a scene where Goliath confronts his evil clone Thailog.
 The panel just before Thailog stabs Goliath in the gut is styled with their face halves together, contrasting their similarities and differences.
 The only real similarity they have is shape of facial features.

 - The home video covers for Mulan show one half of her face hidden by a sword.
 The other half is reflected in the sword, but as her male soldier persona.